 Employees absent for other than approved reasons, or absent after sick leave has been exhausted, shall be deducted at their daily rate of pay for each day's absence not covered by leave or unapproved.

-When an employee terminates employment with CWC Kansas City and immediately retires, he/she will not be compensated for unused sick leave hours accrued only during that academic year.
+When an employee terminates employment with CWC Kansas City and immediately retires, he/she will not be compensated for unused sick leave hours accrued.

 Personal Leave